akanellop/movie-app/README.md

 Future enhancements are

+Tech:
 - DTOs for validate and transfering data between views and controllers
 - unit testing
-- JWT user authentication
-- integration of documentation generation
+- integration of documentation generation (eg Swagger)
+- new error class for expected errors and exceptions
+- ehanced app logging for dev investigations
+UI:
-- better UI error logging
+- better UI error logging for user notifications
 - search bar
 - pagination